 1935: Regina Jonas ordained as rabbi

-In Germany in 1935, Regina Jonas became the first woman in the world ordained as rabbi.
+In Germany in 1935, Regina Jonas became the first woman in the world ordained as a rabbi.
 While she went to school with other women, she was at the time the only female to pursue the rabbinical track and wrote her dissertation specifically on why women should be rabbis.
-She was ordained by the Germany's Liberal Rabbis' Association, but the country's Orthodox rabbinate did not officially recognize her status.
+She was ordained by Germany’s Liberal Rabbis’ Association, but the country’s Orthodox rabbinate did not officially recognize her status.
 She died at Auschwitz a decade later.

 1936: Harvard Medical School accepts Fe del Mundo

 Fe del Mundo received a scholarship from Philippine President Manuel Quezon, which granted her entry to any school in the United States.
-Del Mundo applied to Harvard Medical School, even though it wasn't accepting women students.
-In 1936, she became the first woman accepted, although Harvard hadn't originally realized they'd accepted a female and assigned her to a male dorm.
+Del Mundo applied to Harvard Medical School, even though it wasn’t accepting female students.
+In 1936, she became the first woman accepted, although Harvard hadn’t originally realized they’d accepted a female and assigned her to a male dorm.
 Del Mundo became the first female president of the Philippine Pediatric Society and the first woman to be elected president of the Philippine Medical Association.

 1937: Grace Hudowalski climbs the Adirondacks

 In 1937, the 31-year-old Grace Hudowalski became the first woman to hike to the top of all 46 High Peaks in the Adirondack Mountains.
 Before her, eight men had accomplished the feat.
 Hudowalski started the Adirondack Forty-Sixers.
 In 2014, the highest peak was named after the skilled climber: Grace Peak.